 It may seem easier to just put the sauce on in the beginning, but when I tried that the first time, a lot of the sauce just slid right off!
 I think this happened because the meatloaf was releasing moisture as it cooked.
 By adding the sauce after the meatloaf has cooked halfway, the outside of the loaf has had time to dry out and crisp up, so the sauce stays put.

-If you’ve tried this recipe for Halloween Ice Cream Sundaes, please let me know what you thought about it in the comments down below, I would love to hear from you!
+If you’ve tried this recipe for Italian Meatloaf, please let me know what you thought about it in the comments down below, I would love to hear from you!
 You can also follow me on Facebook, Instagram and Pinterest to see more delicious recipes from Nibble and Dine!Print

 A deliciously comforting meatloaf with oozy mozzarella cheese and a thick tomato sauce coating.